Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Typically low to medium height trees that are not deemed a nuisance and are adapted to Nampa’s climate and can be pruned away from power lines, road and sidewalk surfaces are allowed.
 However, the City of Nampa specifies which species of trees can be planted in the right of way.
 A complete list of allowable trees is available from the City Forester.

 The following list of trees are not approved:

 It is unlawful for any person to damage or mutilate any tree within any street or public ground of the City.

-The Nampa Recreation Center (NRC) prides itself on being a "family facility" and we encourage all family members to engage in healthy activities.
+The Harward Recreation Center (HRC) prides itself on being a "family facility" and we encourage all family members to engage in healthy activities.
 For the safety of our patrons, we ask that adults directly supervise children under 12 while they use cardio equipment or the indoor track.
-NRC staff monitors all areas of the facility throughout the day, however, they cannot be everywhere at once.
-If you see inappropriate behavior or use of NRC equipment and amenities, please notify a staff member so they may remedy the situation.
+HRC staff monitors all areas of the facility throughout the day, however, they cannot be everywhere at once.
+If you see inappropriate behavior or use of HRC equipment and amenities, please notify a staff member so they may remedy the situation.

 A towel service is a costly option that we've decided not to offer.
 With the funds saved from having members provide their own towels the Rec Center can spend this money on new equipment and better service.

 The Program Desk tries to accommodate most programs by staying open until 7 p.m.
 Unfortunately it is not cost effective for us to stay open until 10 p.m. like the Rec Center front desk.

 There are other avenues of registration for customers to use when the program desk is closed.
 There is a drop-box located to the left of the program desk that allows registrations to be filled out and paid when the desk is closed.
 We open the box each morning and register all dropped forms first thing in the morning.
 Our website allows for registrations whenever it is convenient for you.